Latest News

 You can find the policy here if you would like to read it in full: Ultimate Canada (canadianultimate.com)

 According to the policy we are to use the maximum potential predictions when making decisions for how leagues will proceed.
-Each day, OCUA will monitor the Government of Canada's Air Quality index and will make the 'Game Call' by 3pm - the game call will be based on a number of factors including the predicted range of the air quality index, any additional weather alerts (ex. smog advisory) and if there has been prolonged periods of time where air quality index has sat at 10+.
+Each day, OCUA will monitor the Government of Canada's Air Quality Health Index (AQHI)and will make the 'Game Call' by 3pm - the game call will be based on a number of factors including the predicted range of the air quality index, any additional weather alerts (ex. smog advisory) and if there has been prolonged periods of time where air quality index has sat at 10+.
 You can see the predictions through the link below.

 Ottawa, Ontario - Air Quality Health Index (AQHI) - Environment Canada (weather.gc.ca)